elixir-lang/elixir/README.md

     % This works as well:
     my_function = -> () (1 + 2)

-In the second case, it is ambiguous if the parenthesis is part of the argument list or the function expressions.
-This is why you either need to remove parenthesis (as in the first example) or add empty parenthesis (as in the third example).
+In the second case, it is ambiguous if the parentheses is part of the argument list or the function expressions.
+This is why you either need to remove parentheses (as in the first example) or add empty parentheses (as in the third example).
 This syntax quickly proves to be very convenient:

     [1,2,3].map(-> (x) x * 2)   % => [2,4,6]

 In the example above, we are calling .map passing a function as argument.
-If we remove the optional parenthesis:
+If we remove the optional parentheses:

     [1,2,3].map -> (x) x * 2   % => [2,4,6]